DonczewLab/ChEC-Seq_Analysis/README.md

 ## 5) Example Data

 A minimal test dataset can be placed in a `resources/` folder (not included currently).
 Update `samples.csv` to point to these FASTQs for a quick test run.
-Once confirmed, replace with your real CHEC-seq data.
+Once confirmed, replace with your real ChEC-seq data.

 ---

 ## 6) Explanation of `samples.csv`

-`samples.csv` defines which FASTQ files to process.
-Each row includes at least:
+`config/samples.csv` defines which FASTQ files to process, what the naming convention will be, and which samples to create average signal tracks.
+An example `samples.csv` is provided below:

 | sample             | fastq1                        | fastq2                       | merge_group |
 |--------------------|-------------------------------|------------------------------|-------------|